uli385899/My-Projects-Portfolio/Portfolio.md

 # Projects
 ## Home Network with SIEM
-It's very simple, a virtualized Kali Linux network that I monitor with the *Elastic* Cloud SIEM.
-All alerted data is forwarded to my email, containing the severity level and subject of
+It's very simple, a virtualized network monitored with the *Elastic* Cloud SIEM.
+All alerted data is forwarded to my email, containing the severity level and subject of matter.